pablo33/synology-UPS-snmp-monitor/readme.md

 # Description
-This is a little script to shoot down a linux system once an UPS is going to run out of battery, and the ups is connected to a synology NAS.
+This is a little script to shutdown a linux system when an UPS connected to a synology NAS is going to run out of battery.

 #The problem:
 I recently, bought an UPS to enhance my home server and home-land.
 It is a CyberPower VP700ELCD.
 The router, one switch, a Synology NAS  DS220+ and a Raspberrypi 3B+ is attached to the UPS.
 The UPS is compatible with Synology systems, and is connected via USB.
 So when the UPS is going to run out of battery, the Synology-NAS system can detect it and perform a system-shutdown.
-The problem is that the Rasberrypi is not aware of none of that and can't perform a shutdown before the battery runs out.
+The problem is that the Rasberrypi is not aware of none of that and it can't perform a shutdown before the battery runs out.

 #The idea:
 Take advantage of snmp capabilities over the Synology NAS and read the UPS status vian SNMP protocol to perform a controlled shutdown on the system.